 Award goes to an entering junior who needs financial assistance.
 The student should be well rounded, high achieving, a leader, effective communication skills, takes AP classes, community service at Damien and in the community, a goal to attend a top college/university.

 Student must be a resident of the State of California; be deserving and in need of financial aid; have completed the equivalent of eighth grade.
+No application required.

 This scholarship is granted annually to a student who best exemplifies George Ryan Boyle’s love for life and for Damien High School.
 This senior has demonstrated outstanding athletic ability, shown strong leadership qualities and has helped create a competitive team spirit, while caring for his fellow teammates and promoting team sacrifice.
 Furthermore, he has conducted himself as an exemplary member of the Damien High School community.

 This award is presented to two graduating seniors who have demonstrated outstanding academic, as well as athletic performance, throughout their four years of high school and are especially gifted in math and science.

 Must be a resident of Glendora or the Damien Kiwins Club.
 Expectations: financial need, academic accomplishments, service to school/community.
 Heavy emphasis on service to school/community.

 This scholarship was created in honor of Michael Don Schneberger, and awards outstanding students who exemplify the lifestyle of Michael.
 The candidate receiving this annual scholarship is a student about to complete his junior year at Damien High School.
 In his three years at Damien, he has excelled in academics, in his extra-curricular involvement and is well-liked by faculty and peers.